Black passenger removed from Delta flight files bias lawsuit

 Delta said in a statement at the time that their flight crews are "extensively trained to ensure the safety and security of all customers."

-Half of Hamilton's flight was subsequently refunded, but he had to pay triple to book a new flight home, he said.
+The cost of half of Hamilton's flight was subsequently refunded, but he had to pay triple to book a new ticket home, he said.

 His lawsuit is seeking unspecified compensatory and punitive damages.
 His attorney could not be immediately reached for further comment Thursday.